Did you know that physical activity increases your body's insulin sensitivity?

 - Improvements in blood pressure and cholesterol

-Before starting any physical-activity program, make sure it is approved by your physician.
+Before starting any physical activity program, make sure it's approved by your physician.

-It is also important to monitor your blood sugars, get plenty of fluids, and not workout on an empty stomach to prevent any episodes of hypoglycemia.
+It's also important to monitor your blood sugars, get plenty of fluids, and not work out on an empty stomach to prevent any episodes of hypoglycemia.

-You can break that down to about 30 minutes each day (or two 15-minute movement sessions).
+You can break that down to a little over 20 minutes each day.
+Totally doable, right?

 There are many ways to incorporate movements into your daily routine that don’t make it seem like a chore:

-- Take your pet for a brisk walk around the block
+- Take your pet for a walk around the block

 - Dance in the kitchen while making dinner